 Believer | Mother | Writer | Friend

 I remember writing my first poem when I was 10, on my way home from a trip to Colorado.
-From then on, I continued to write poems and non-fiction pieces based on personal stories.
+From then on, I continued to write poems and non-fiction pieces based on personal experiences.
 It wasn’t until I became an adult, in my early 30’s, that I truly felt God was putting words on my heart to share.
-Prior to that, I wrote about my experiences, my emotions and about people or places in my life.
+Prior to that, I wrote about myself, my emotions, circumstances and about people or places in my life.

 If you’ve found this page, more than likely we’re either already acquainted with one another or you’ve heard about Love you.
 Love, God.
 I thought it might be good to share a little bit about myself for those of you I’ve yet to meet.

 I have to be honest and say that it took me 6 months to get up the nerve to rewrite this section.
 When I first started my blog, I was happily married with a teenage daughter, two dogs and two cats.
 Life has a way of changing quickly and without our permission.
 I don’t really feel the need to share the details, but to learn about me you have to know that I am now divorced.
 As of April 2021, I am now on my own again, navigating life as a single woman.
-I have a beautiful, 21-year old daughter who is attending nursing school in Kentucky.
+I have a beautiful, 22-year old daughter who is attending nursing school in Kentucky.
 She is not only my daughter but my friend.
 Her faith helps me with mine.
 We laugh, cry and call each other out when we need to.
 For Christmas 2021, she bought me my very first puppy.
 Yes, I’ve had puppies before, but none just for myself.
 I named her Grace aka Gracie as a reminder that I need grace, to give it to others as well as to the puppy now in my care.
 I also have to gorgeous fat cats, Tibby and Tick.
 Yes, it’s a house of females, and when I get a couple cows one day, they’ll be girls as well.
-Don’t get the wrong impression, this is just how it worked out!

 In order to share the story of Love you.
 Love, God I have to talk about what was at the time.
 It’s a story I will never forget.
 It started on the beach in Mexico while on my honeymoon in 2012.
 It was then that God started talking to me about writing.
 Not audibly, but it was loud enough in my head that I had to take notes.
 My [now ex] husband gave me a confused look and asked, “What are you doing?”